mongodb/docs/source/reference/operators.rst

    document multiple times.
 When using the :operator:`$within`, however, MongoDB returns opposite behavior.

    The :operator:`$uniqueDocs` operator oerrides these default behaviors.
 By specifying "``$uniqueDocs: false``" in a :operator:`$within` query, will cause true :operator:`$within` queries to return a single document multiple times if there is more than one match.
 By extension by specifying "``uniqueDocs: true``" as an option to the :dbcommand:`geoNear`, this command will only return a single document once even if there are multiple matches.

-   The :operator:`$uniqueDocs` operator cannot be specified with :operator:`$near` queries.
+   You cannot specify :operator:`$uniqueDocs` with :operator:`$near`
+   queries.

 TODO clarify $uniqueDocs as the wiki is unclear here.
 The true/false in the wiki seams to not line up with the behavior.